-Occurs throughout India, Burma and Ceylon, and is a destructive pest of sann-hemp and pulses, the larvæ boring in the pods and devouring the seeds.
+Occurs throughout India, Burma and Ceylon, and is a destructive perfect of sann-hemp and pulses, the larvæ boring in the pods and devouring the seeds.
 Our records include:-

-Coimbatore Horse-gram, cow-pea, red-gram and sannhemp pods.
+Coimbatore .
+Horse-gram, cow-pea, red-gram and sannhemp pods.

+>

+Hagari .
+Horse-gram pods.

+>

+Virar (Bombay) .
+Labba pods.

+>

+Jalalpur (Bombay) .
+Sann-hemp pods.